Using the jumplist

 This way, the jumplist tracks both your previous location and your selections.

-You can manually save a jump by using Ctrl-s
+You can manually save a jump by using Ctrl-s.

-.
-To view and select from the full jumplist, use Space-j
+To jump backward in the jumplist, use Ctrl-o; to go forward, use Ctrl-i.
+To view and select from the full jumplist, use Space-j to open the jumplist picker.

 What makes a jump